-The imaging procedure was as follows.
+To visually observe the effect of plasma treatment, the treated samples were incubated so that visible colonies formed.
+This was done using the following procedure.
 After treatment with the plasma needle, the Petri dishes were covered to prevent atmospheric contamination.
 At this time, the treated spots were not yet identifiable by any color change in the sample.
-The dishes were then installed in a CO_2 incubator at 37° C for 48 hours so that bacteria multiplied and formed colonies.
+The dishes were then installed in a $CO_2$ incubator at $37^{\circ}$ C for 48 hours so that bacteria multiplied and formed colonies.
 After incubation we imaged the dishes with a digital color camera using white photographer's lights for illumination.
-The image resolution was 48 μ m per pixel.